-Trauma processing: this is how you come home (again) in your own body
+Trauma processing: this is how you come home (again) to your own body

 Stressful or traumatic events often have an effect that remains tangible.
-Even after normal life resumes.
-In particular, the body can linger in a tense state.
-Standing still is an important part of recovery.
-In the long run, this tension can have harmful effects on your physical and mental health.
+Even after normal life continues.
+The body in particular can linger in a tense state.
+Thinking about this is an important part of recovery.
+In the long term, this tension can have harmful consequences for your physical and mental health.

 Do you experience a lot of tension in your body?
 Do you find it difficult to feel your body?
-Or are you just not able to get into the recovery phase?
+Or are you unable to get into the recovery phase?
 These 7 tips help to create space for all the experiences in your life; the beautiful and the less beautiful.
-They make you a complete inhabitant of your body, and thus the driver of your own life.
+They make you a full inhabitant of your body, and therefore the driver of your own life.

 Psoas muscle: this is how you keep the muscle of your soul strong and healthy

-Your psoas muscle is the muscle that, among other things, allows you to lift your leg.
-The muscle runs from the inside of your thighs, through the pelvis, down the lower back, and attaches to the diaphragm.
+Your psoas muscle is the muscle that, among other things, allows you to raise your leg.
+The muscle runs from the inside of your thighs, through the pelvis along the lower back and attaches to the diaphragm.
 Together with the jaw muscles, it is one of the strongest muscles in our body.
-Linked to our body's autonomic response to stress, the psoas is sometimes referred to as the "muscle of the soul."
-In this article you can read how symptoms of the psoas arise and how you can relieve them.
+The psoas is linked to our body's autonomic response to stress and has been referred to as the "muscle of the soul."
+In this article you can read how psoas complaints arise and how you can alleviate them.

 The puzzle pieces that lead to optimal health and autonomy

-'Combining different sources of knowledge yields the most results.'
+'Combining different sources of knowledge yields the most benefits.'
 Interview in Yoga International about my view on health, care, and living with autoimmunity.

 OCD?
 This is how you recognize the symptoms of an obsessive-compulsive disorder